-When we cover the earth with roads, sidewalks, buildings, and parking lots, the rain that used to fall and be absorbed by the soil instead runs quickly off of these impervious surfaces and in fast succession moves from gutters, down storm drains, and into creeks.
-After a thunderstorm or other intense rainfall event, you can easily observe the quick rise of a stream, the overflow of stormdrains, and sometimes the flooding of streets.
-All of this water used to slowly soak into the ground over a large area before we covered so much of the sponge-like earth with pavement and other non-permeable surfaces.
-Now the increased volume of water that runs off impervious surfaces contributes to flooding, erosion, property damage, and carries a large flush of pollutants into streams.
-By trading impervious with pervious or permeable surfaces, we can allow rain to slowly soak into the earth like it used to, thereby reducing runoff, allowing groundwater supplies to recharge, and improving water quality by reducing the volume of pollutants carried to streams.
+When we cover the earth with roads, sidewalks, buildings, and parking lots, the rain that used to fall and be absorbed by the soil instead runs off of these impervious surfaces and in fast succession moves from gutters, down storm drains, and into creeks.
+After a thunderstorm or other intense rainfall events, you can observe the quick rise of streams and rivers, the overflow of stormdrains, and flooding of streets.
+All of this water used to soak into the ground with the earth acting like a sponge before we covered it with pavement and other impermeable surfaces.
+Now the increased volume of water contributes to flooding, erosion, property damage, and carries pollutants into streams.
+By replacing impervious with pervious or permeable surfaces, we can allow rain to slowly soak into the earth like it used to, thereby reducing runoff, allowing groundwater supplies to recharge, and improving water quality by reducing the volume of pollutants carried to streams.

 There are many ways to take action to improve your property to reduce impervious surfaces and allow rainwater to soak into the ground.